geocam/geocamMobileForAndroid/docs/protocol.rst

 Throughout this document, I will use ``http://example.org/share/`` as the the base URL for all interactions with the server.
-This is the URL the user has specified in the settings and should net be taken literally.
+This is the URL the user has specified in the settings and should not be taken literally.
 Furthermore, I will assume a user-name of ``joe_smith`` and a password of ``smithster``.
 (Joe Smith is a very security-minded individual, as you can tell.)